 Ensure that CommerceKit is active and up to date

 Appearance > Install Plugins and then click on the CommerceKit link in your WordPress dashboard.
-From here, you’ll be able to activate each module and get up and running.
+From here, you’ll be able to configure and activate each module and get up and running.

 Plugin it replaces: Smart WooCommerce Search